XBraid/xbraid/docs/Introduction.md

 solutions to the time marching problem on the coarser (i.e., cheaper) grids can be used to correct the original finest grid solution.
-Thus, a problem with many time steps (thousands, tens of thousands or more) can be solved with 10 or 15 Warp iterations, and the overall time to solution can be greatly sped up.
+Thus, a problem with many time steps (thousands, tens of thousands or more) can be solved with 10 or 15
+\f$\chi\f$Braid iterations, and the overall time to solution can be greatly sped up.
 However, this is achieved at the cost of more computational resources.

-To understand how Warp differs from traditional time marching, consider the simple linear advection equation, \f$ u_t = -c u_x \f$.
+To understand how \f$\chi\f$Braid differs from traditional time marching, consider the simple linear advection equation, \f$ u_t = -c u_x \f$.
 The next figure depicts how one would typically evolve a solution here with sequential time stepping.
 The initial condition is
 a wave, and this wave propagates sequentially across space as time increases.